9fog/AIWars/readme.txt

 ** About a project **
-* AIWarClient - Flash combat visualisation
+* AIWarsClient - Flash combat visualisation
 * AIWarsSandoxJava - Local Java sandbox to develop and debug java bots
 * AIWarsServer - Sources of main game server